SAP-samples/btp-s4hana-kyma-business-process-extension/documentation/deploy/launchpad-configuration/README.md

 ### Open SAP Build Work Zone, standard Edition

 1. Login to your SAP BTP account.
 2. Check if your user has access to open the SAP Build Work Zone, standard Edition application, check and assign the role collection **Launchpad_admin** to your user following [Assign Role for SAP Launchpad](https://help.sap.com/viewer/8c8e1958338140699bd4811b37b82ece/Cloud/en-US/fd79b232967545569d1ae4d8f691016b.html).
-Your user would have automatically got the necessary roles if you have [created a BTP account using the boosters](../scp-setup/README.md).
 3. Select **Services** and choose **Instances and Subscriptions**.
 4. Select the tab **Subscriptions**, look for **SAP Build Work Zone, standard Edition**, Select the three dots **...** to open the relevant **Actions**.
 Select **Go to Application** to open the **SAP SAP Build Work Zone, standard Edition** service.